Lot sizes are an important part of forex trading. The right lot size can help you make more money, while the wrong lot size can lead to heavy losses.

 However, there are some general guidelines that can help you choose the best lot size for your trading.

-If you are new to forex trading, or if you have a small account, it is usually best to trade mini lots or micro lots.
+If you are new to forex trading, or if you want to trade Forex but have a small account, it is usually best to trade mini lots or micro lots.
 These lot sizes will allow you to keep your risk low, while still giving you the opportunity to get your feet wet and make some profits.

 Once you have more experience and a larger account, you may want to consider trading standard lots.

-It is also important to consider your risk appetite when choosing a lot size.
+It is also important to consider your risk appetite when choosing the recommended lot size in Forex.
 If you are a risk-averse trader, you may want to trade smaller lots.
 On the other hand, if you are willing to take on more risk, you may want to trade larger lots.

 What is position size in the Forex market?